Mai-Sigurd/disaster-routing-simulator/README.md

-# disaster-routing-simulator
+# Disaster Routing Simulator

 ## Virtual environment

-To create a virtual environment and install the dependencies, run the following commands:
+To create a virtual environment and install the dependencies, execute the following commands:

 ```bash
 # Create a virtual environment